sinfo/ampersand-io/README.md

 }
 ```

-It also supports the usage of arrays of different events tied to a single key
+It also supports the usage of arrays of different events tied to a single key.

 ```javascript
 events: {